-Ho Boon Chuan Wilson (Chairman) Ong Sie Hou Raymond Tan Chow Boon
+Ho Boon Chuan Wilson (Chairman) Ong Sie Hou Raymond Choo Kee Siong

-The Audit & Risk Committee performs the functions set out in Section 201B(5) of the Singapore Companies Act, Chapter 50, the Listing Manual of the Singapore Exchange and the Code of Corporate Governance.
-In performing those functions, the Audit & Risk Committee reviewed the following:-
+The Audit & Risk Committee performs the functions set out in Section 201B(5) of the Act, the Listing Manual of the Singapore Exchange and the Code of Corporate Governance.
+In performing those functions, the Audit & Risk Committee reviewed the following:

-- (i) overall scope of both the internal and external audits and the assistance given by the Company's officers to the auditors.
-It met with the Company's internal and external auditors to discuss the results of their respective examinations and their evaluation of the Company's system of internal accounting controls; - (ii) the audit plan of the Company's independent auditor and any recommendations on internal accounting controls arising from the statutory audit; - (iii) the half yearly and annual financial information and the statement of financial position of the Company and the consolidated financial statements of the Group for the financial year ended 31 December 2020 as well as the auditor's report thereon; - (iv) effectiveness of the Company's material internal controls, including financial, operational and compliance controls and information technology controls and risk management systems via reviews carried out by the internal auditors;
+(i) overall scope of both the internal and external audits and the assistance given by the Company's officers to the auditors.
+It met with the Company's internal and external auditors to discuss the results of their respective examinations and their evaluation of the Company's system of internal accounting controls;